IRONALEKS/RapidConnection/README.md

 On mu laptop the speed is from 1800000 to 2500000 messages per second

+Tested on ip:localhost port:25565

-Each message is roughly 11 bytes
+Each message is roughly 10 bytes

 This diagram roughly explaining RapidConnection works